 The resources listed here are intended to assist public health practitioners to:

-- Outline the steps and provide tools to conduct an HIA;
+- Outline the steps, methods, and tools used to conduct an HIA;

-- Provide examples of how HIAs influence projects.
+- Provide examples of how HIAs influence projects, plans, and policies; and

 - Widening the health lens in the environmental impact assessment process: lessons learned in the George Massey Tunnel replacement project (2017)